On cool evenings, a backyard firepit is the perfect gathering spot for family and friends

 Having an open flame in your backyard calls for safety and courtesy: Situate the firepit away from flammables such as dry grasses and where smoke won't bother neighbors.
 Observe fire ordinances and don’t use your firepit on no-burn days or when it’s smoggy or windy.
 Use a spark screen, especially under dry conditions.
 Never leave a fire unattended and keep a fire extinguisher or a garden hose with a sprayer nearby.

-Compressed logs (such as Java-Log, pictured above left) or wood logs with a low resin content (such as oak) are the safest choice ― don't burn scrap lumber or trash.
+Compressed logs (such as Java-Log; see below) or wood logs with a low resin content (such as oak) are the safest choice―don’t burn scrap lumber or trash.
 In a portable firepit, burn only one or two logs at a time (place them in the bottom, not on top of a raised grate, unless the manufacturer states differently).
 Built-in firepits generally can hold more logs, but don't overfill.

 One common complaint about firepits in suburbia is the air pollution caused by the smoke that burning wood sends aloft.
 Gas firepits are cleaner-burning.
 But where gas isn’t practical, there’s a new alternative: compressed logs made from recycled coffee grounds (mostly leftovers from manufacturing instant coffee), molasses, and a bit of wax.
 Called Java-Logs, they produce 88 percent less carbon monoxide and 50 percent less soot than wood.
 Compared to sawdust logs, they burn cleaner, emit a taller, more natural flame throughout their burn cycle (up to three hours), and have a mildly sweet scent instead of a chemical smell.
 Java-Logs are available from www.wholelattelove.com or at most California Whole Foods Markets.